 We stayed in a private room on the farm, while others slept in tents.
-A WWOOFer from a nearby chacra told us his farm didn’t have electricity.
+Another WWOOF from a nearby chacra told us his farm didn’t have electricity.

 Kimberly and I participate in CSA farm shares and shop at farmers markets, and when I was little I managed to grow a few ears of corn and a couple of potatoes one summer.
 But there’s something different when you’re helping grow the food you eat.
 It tastes so much better.

 We were lucky to be within hiking distance of a national park, lake, and waterfall.
 The nearest town was also within walking distance and there was a larger town (El Bolson) reachable via bus, taxi, or hitchhiking.
 If you’re thinking about WWOOF, I would definitely recommend considering what else is in the area.